UPDATE: Black-Hooded White-Capped Robber In Surgical Mask Flees Fair Lawn Bank

 He implied he had a weapon but no one saw one, law enforcement sources told Daily Voice.

-He then fled along Hopper and got into a vehicle parked in the 1300 block of George Street near the John A. Forrest Elementary School, they said.
+He then fled along Hopper and got into a white Jeep Cherokee parked in the 1300 block of George Street near the John A. Forrest Elementary School, they said.

 The take: About $2,500.